Photo Contest Offers Different Perspective On Denver

 Matheny looks at the world with the eye of an artist, and he sees the city in a way that many of us may miss.

 “Everything about this city is wonderful.
-I’ve been here since the early 70’s and it’s always been a place of wonder for me,”
+I’ve been here since the early 70s and it has always been a place of wonder for me,”

 Jesse Jorgensen won Best Interior for “Photo Sep 21, 10 48 56 AM”